Find your extraordinary

 The Pullman campus is home to 20 residence halls featuring a variety of amenities, building features, and areas of focus.
 Whether you’re looking for a hall that groups students by academic field, gender, or even interest in leadership development, we’ve got you covered.

 Sustainable living.
 Three newly built residence halls and recent remodels of existing halls were completed to minimize environmental impact and meet sustainability goals.
 The projects incorporate recycled building materials, use less water, rely on natural light to conserve energy, and are constructed from regionally sourced materials whenever possible.

 Greek life.
 An active Greek community has been an important tradition here for more than 100 years.
-About 20% of the student body participates in more than 50 chapters of national sororities and fraternities.
+About 25% of the student body participates in 40+ chapters of national sororities and fraternities.
 Our Greeks engage in more community service hours per academic year than any other campus organization.

 Enticing eats.
 Three campus dining centers offer a wide selection of entrées and extras throughout the day and into the night.
 Menu choices range from pizza to a variety of international cuisine and vegetarian items.
 We feature locally grown ingredients purchased from regional farmers who incorporate sustainable agriculture practices.

 Campus living room.
 Most students spend some time at the Compton Union Building several days a week.
 Here they take advantage of a variety of student services in one convenient campus location, including a food court, bookstore, coffeehouses, gaming stations, banks, post office, copy center, phone-charging stations, and plenty of comfortable seating.

 Park that car.
 The University encourages students to use sustainable forms of transportation.
 Among those available: Pullman Transit (free for students), WSU’s green bike system, and Zimride, a convenient way to share a ride to an out-of-town destination.